hetmanskyi-cloud/AWS/terraform/templates/README.md

 - **Validate Templates**: Always validate template rendering before deployment.
 - **Use SSM**: Prefer SSM Parameters for non-sensitive configuration.
 - **Idempotency**: Ensure the generated user data script is idempotent.
-- **Logging**: Maintain proper logging during user data execution for debugging.
+- **Logging**: The script logs all actions to both console and `/var/log/user-data.log` for debugging.
+- **Error Handling**: The script uses `set -euxo pipefail` to fail fast on errors and undefined variables.

 ---